dnezan/canny-edge-detector/README.md

 # Canny's Edge Detector
 This is an implementation of Canny's Edge Detector which does not use prebuilt libraries for The Canny’s Edge Detector consists of four steps:
 • Gaussian smoothing
 • Gradient operation
 • Non-maxima suppression
 • Thresholding

-The input to your program is a grayscale image of size N X M. Use the 7 x 7 Gaussian mask as shown below (on page 2) for smoothing the input image.
+The input to the program is a grayscale image of size N X M. Use the 7 x 7 Gaussian mask as shown below (on page 2) for smoothing the input image.
 Use the center of the mask as the reference center.
 If part of the Gaussian mask goes outside of the image border, let the output image be undefined at the reference center’s location.
 Note that the